top of page

 Missing processes widen the gap

-The ITIL gap is widened by four supporting processes also being absent from the ITIL framework.
+The ITIL gap is widened by four supporting processes being absent from the ITIL framework.

 Absence in ITIL means absence in tools, further reducing fitness for purpose.

 The stark reality is that worldwide, ITSM maturity has been minimised because ITSM tools provide ITIL processes alone.
-For IT support, lack of focus, misfocus, and consequent weak outcomes have been maximised.
+For IT support, lack of process-led guidance means lack of focus, and misfocus.
+Consequent weak outcomes are maximised.

-The missing sub-processes, all being optional Flow Management capabilities with an associated AP status, are:
+The missing supporting "sub" processes, all being optional Flow Management capabilities with an associated AP status, are:

 • User Escalation (Chase) Management.

 • Coordinated Customer Contact (appointments).
-Many staff in almost any organisation are often not at their computer, so the ability to coordinate support is vital.
+Many staff in almost any organisation are often not at their computer, so the ability to coordinate a time to provide support is vital.
 With communication prone to failure at both ends, absence of coordinated customer contact is a substantial operational shortcoming that leads to tickets being chased but often falling to the same communication failure.

 • Service Desk Reinvolvement and Learning.
 New Service Desk team members inevitably make ticket assignment mistakes where either the wrong team is selected, or captured information is inadequate for the resolver team to be able to proceed with support.
 Without a process to handle these occurences, receiving teams either reluctantly absorb the mistake or "bounce" the ticket back to the Service Desk where typically it either takes hours to be picked up, or if assigned to an individual, might not be noticed at all, causing long periods of delay or inertia.